GalleryPal

 Favorites

-A list of works of art selected by the user to revisit later
+A list of art selected by the user to remember or revisit later

-1. Building/floor selector that shows favorited art according to location
+1. Building/floor selector that filters favorites by location

 2. Search box

-3. Buttons that expand sections to reveal a location button and links to literature and merchandise
+3. Buttons that expand sections to reveal a location button and links to further reading and items in the gift shop

 Day 5: Gathering feedback